aleen42/PersonalWiki/qa/cassandra.md

 - In Quorum, consistency will be weak when **W + R <= N**, but availability will be high.
 (This will be used generally when eventual consistency is guaranteed)

 - In Cassandra, there are 4 methodologies to ensure eventual consistency:
+    - Anti-Entropy(逆熵): the mothod used to check consistency called Merkle Tree.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>